Vaccinations & microchips

 More and more of us are taking our pets with us on our travels.
 Just like humans, your pet needs documentation proving that they are eligible to travel.

-In order to apply for a Pet Passport, your cat, dog or other animal must meet the entry requirements of the country you’re traveling to or from.
+In order to apply for a certificate to travel, your cat, dog or other animal must meet the entry requirements of the country you’re traveling to or from.
 Similarly, when you enter or return to the UK from another country, your pet needs to meet the entry requirements.
-These requirements include a microchip, rabies vaccination, Pet Passport certificate, tapeworm treatment (dogs only).
+These requirements may include a microchip, rabies vaccination, animal health certificate, and tapeworm treatment (dogs only).

 Book an appointment today